Life’s Purpose is to Be Authentically YOU

-What I have learned is that showing up in your life—just the way it unfolds IS your life purpose.
-Who knew?
-God, Source, Universe answers our thoughts and words with a reflection of them in the physical.
-It is our purpose to meet it, feel it, live it and report back to spirit what that experience was.
+God, Source, Universe answers our thoughts and words with a bounce-back reflection of them in the physical.
+It is our purpose to meet that energetic energy, feel it, live it and report back to spirit what that experience was.
 It is pretty simple—and if you can have fun doing it, all the better.

 Forest Gump was totally authentic and had an amazing life.
 He didn’t know how to do anything else in his innocent simplicity.
 It is a wonderful story!
 Do not over-complicate or over-think things.

 I still sometime have anxiety about what I “should” be doing.
 I calm myself by remembering that I have turned that all over to Source.

 IF WE just start right where we are and be true to ourselves—the self that we want to be.